Which printer to choose?

 Some A4-sized all-in-one printers can print great small photos and they're more versatile than a compact photo printer because they can handle other jobs as well.

 If you want to print large office documents, posters or photos to hang on your wall, then an A3 printer is the one for you.
-They cost more money and take up more desk space, but they can print on larger sheets of paper than your standard A4 printer.
+They cost more money and take up more desk space, but they can print on larger sheets of paper than a standard A4 printer.
 Some have a strong photographic or design focus.

 Pros Ideal if you need to print at poster-size